BGAcademy23/genomescope/README.md

 ### Fitting genome models to your kmer spectrum using GenomeScope
 Now you have your own generated .hist (SRR3265401) and many others in the `workspace/histograms/` directory to play with.
 Let's start by making sure GenomeScope works fine by typing `genomescope2.0/genomescope.R` from the workspace:

 ![Screenshot 2023-09-14 at 23 39 31](https://github.com/BGAcademy23/genomescope/assets/28604909/481a59bf-957b-45d4-a4d4-1ad8a956a173)

 As you can see, the only necessary parameters are the input and `-k`.
-It recommends naming the output directory and specifying the ploidy level, otherwise it is going to assume diploid.
+It recommends naming the output directory and specifying the ploidy level (`-p`), otherwise it is going to assume diploid.
 There's other parameters such as `-l` and '-m', which we will talk about later.

-#### example 1
+#### Example 1
 Let's start with one of the histograms from `workspace/histograms/`: the stick insect *Timema monikensis*.
 Let's assume we know nothing about its genome, and just run GenomeScope with default parameters:

 ```